artemsky/ng-snotify/README.md

   //Hopefuly you can add a toast addToast() {
-    this.snotifyService.success('Example success!', 'Here we are');
     this.snotifyService.error('Example error!', 'Here we are', {
       closeOnClick: false
     });
-    this.snotifyService.warning('Example warning!', 'Here we are');
-    this.snotifyService.info('Example info!', 'Here we are');
-    this.snotifyService.bare('Example bare!', 'Here we are');
   }

   //You can remove all toasts from the field